Job Market Papers:

 Given the importance of emotional attachments, peace treaties should include chapters on allowing displaced populations to access sacred places.
 Additionally, the paper calls for the development of integration measures tailored specifically to the unique needs of IDPs.

-"The Protest Dilemma: How the Threat of War Sustains Non-Democratic Regimes" (with Mate Malashkhia) [Scheduled: APSA 2025 and Comparative Politics and Formal Theory Conference]
+"The Protest Dilemma: The Effect of Threat of War in Sustaining Non-Democratic Regimes" (with Mate Malashkhia)

 "The Effect of Internal Displacement on Political Attitudes" (with Mate Malashkhia) [Junior Scholars in Quantitative Conflict Workshop]

 How does war affect political attitudes?
 While much research on war centers on violence, the effects of displacement remain underexplored, despite over 120 million people being forcibly displaced.
 This omission is significant, as displacement represents a unique form of victimization with long-lasting impacts.
 We address this gap by examining Georgians displaced by the 2008 Russian invasion.
 Using a natural experiment, we find that while displaced and non-displaced individuals demonstrate similar levels of support for Georgia joining NATO and the EU, displaced individuals are more likely to hold hawkish attitudes when questions are directed at those responsible for their displacement — in this case, Russia.
-However, displaced individuals, particularly those who have experienced violence, exhibit a heightened sense of solidarity with others who have endured similar hardships, namely with Ukrainians.
-In a world increasingly shaped by forced migration, understanding how displacement influences political preferences, fosters solidarity, and affects trust in institutions to mediate conflicts is critically important.
+However, displaced individuals, who have experienced violence, exhibit a heightened sense of solidarity with others who have endured similar hardships, namely with Ukrainians.
+Thus, war can have long-lasting effects on individuals, shaping their foreign policy preferences even without the exposure to violence.

 "Gendered Dimensions of Internal Displacement"